Seahawks notes: Jason Myers sticking to routine despite misses, Luke Willson plans to play through rib injury

 Part of that routine includes talking to a sports psychologist he has used since he entered the NFL in 2015.
 He also has talked to Michael Gervais, a sports psychologist who works with the Seahawks.

 He was also buoyed by the support of teammates and coach Pete Carroll.
-Carroll volunteered an adamant defense of Myers following the game saying “he’s our kicker’’ and noted that teammates had rallied to let Myers know in the locker room that they were still behind him.
+Carroll volunteered an adamant defense of Myers after the game, saying “he’s our kicker’’ and noted that teammates had rallied to let Myers know in the locker room that they were still behind him.

 “It was good to kind of hear that and get the feeling from it,’’ Myers said.

-All three of his misses were towards the north, or open, end of the stadium that has sometimes proven tricky.
+All three of his misses were toward the north, or open, end of the stadium that has sometimes proven tricky.
 Greg Zuerlein of the Rams missed a game-winning kick in the same direction earlier this year.

-But Myers, who was 33-36 last year for the Jets and earned a spot in the Pro Bowl, said that wasn’t the issue.
+But Myers, who was 33 of 36 last year for the Jets and earned a spot in the Pro Bowl, said that wasn’t the issue.

 “I mean, it just happened to be that way,’’ he said.
 “There wasn’t too much wind.
 I kicked at MetLife last year and there’s a lot of swirls there, too.
 There’s a lot of stadiums that are like that. … you have to take what happened as what happened and don’t try and change everything.
 There’s no reason for that.
 Just kind of watch the film and came up with a good gameplan and just kind of keep working.’’